Health Department to begin providing all communities with hospitalization numbers

 Tulsa remains in the first tier of the state’s hospital surge plan with 12.8% of hospitalizations being COVID-19 patients, according to data release Thursday by the State Department of Health.

-Sand Springs Mayor James Spoon said what he took away from the meeting was that people need to be aware that what goes on in their communities affects Tulsa’s hospitals.
+Sand Springs Mayor Jim Spoon said what he took away from the meeting was that people need to be aware that what goes on in their communities affects Tulsa’s hospitals.

 “Specifically, what contribution our cities are making to the hospital load,” Spoon said.
 “So they are going to work on getting statistics by ZIP code to allow us to do that.”